yegor256/blog/_posts/2015/jul/2015-07-28-checked-vs-unchecked-exceptions.md

 We can start this chain again, but we don't go back after `throw`.
 In other words, we don't **do** anything in the `catch` block.
 We only report the problem and wrap up execution.
-We never "recover"!
+We never "recover!"

 <hr/>